Haddox/prot_stab_analysis_pipeline/README.md

 ## An example analysis

-I provide an example of how to execute this pipeline in the `Jupyter` notebook called `analysis_code.ipynb`.
+I provide an example of how to execute this pipeline in the `Jupyter` notebook called [`analysis_code.ipynb`](analysis_code.ipynb).
 In this notebook, I reproduce the entire analysis from the Rocklin et al. study, starting from the deep-sequencing data.
 Most of the input data for the analysis is stored in the directory called `data/`.
 However, the input FASTQ files are stored in a separate location on TACC.

-I test that the results of my pipeline match the results from the Rocklin et al. study.
-Specifically, I have uploaded the following original data from the supplemental information of the Rocklin et al. study:
+After executing the analysis, I test that the results of the pipeline match the original results from the Rocklin et al. study.
+To do so, I downloaded the following files from the paper's supplemental info and uploaded them in the following location in this repository:
-    * for each protease, a file giving protein counts generated from the raw deep-sequencing data.
+    * for each protease, I uploaded a file giving protein counts generated from the raw deep-sequencing data.
 These files are stored in the directory `data/original_Rocklin_counts/` and are called `rd4_chymo.counts` and `rd4_tryp.counts` for chymotrypsin and trypsin, respectively.
-    * for each protease, a file giving EC50 values (and other related metadata) for each protein design.
+    * for each protease, I uploaded a file giving EC50 values (and other related metadata) for each protein design.
 These files are stored in the directory `data/original_Rocklin_EC50_values/` and are called `rd4_chymo.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` and `rd4_tryp.sel_k0.8.erf.5e-7.0.0001.3cycles.fulloutput` for chymotrypsin and trypsin, respectively.

 ## To do